actionml/harness/README.md

       "user": "John Doe"
     }' http://localhost:9090/engines/<some-engine-id>/queries

-The result of the query will be in the response body and look something like this:
+The result of the query will be in the response body and looks like this:

     {
         "result":[